Data Catalog Sync Job

 }

-Set the iomete.governance.index property to false on the catalog in the Admin Portal when creating or editing it.
+Set iomete.governance.index to false on the catalog in the Admin Portal when you create or edit it.

 {